-The Germanics main office has moved online and staff will be teleworking starting on March 9, 2020.
+The main office has moved online and staff will be teleworking until further notice.
 For questions or general assistance please email firstname.lastname@example.org.
-For students needing advising, please visit the advising page for more information.
+For students needing advising information, please visit the advising page.

 Ellwood Wiggins, Odysseys of Recognition: Performing Intersubjectivity in Homer, Aristotle, Shakespere, Goethe, and Kleist (Bucknell UP: Lewisberg, PA, 2019),Learn more